lelit/pglast/docs/usage.rst

         , c
    FROM sometable

-   $ echo "select a, case when a=1 then 'singular' else 'plural' end from test" > /tmp/q.sql
+   $ pgpp -S "select a, case when a=1 then 'singular' else 'plural' end from test" SELECT a
-   $ pgpp /tmp/q.sql
-   SELECT a
         , CASE
             WHEN (a = 1)